77063code/aaliya-gallery/README.md

 STORE-IMAGE
 1. The name field in the image document should not have any extension.
 I don't think this will break anything.
-Need to test this first.
+Need to test this first. - This is not needed
     2. The displayname field needs to be changed to title
         1. The change also needs to be made in index.html and app.js
     3. The length field needs to be changed to height